KDE/kube/docs/project.md

 The product will follow the semantic versioning scheme (semver.org), with each feature release corresponding to a milestone on phabricator.

 ## Git repository
-The git repository can be found here: [git://anongit.kde.org/kube](git://anongit.kde.org/kube)
+The git repository can be found here: [https://invent.kde.org/pim/kube.git](https://invent.kde.org/pim/kube.git)

-The "development" branch is used for the latest development version, master is always stable and always releasable.
+The "master" branch is used for the latest development version, releases are tagged.
 Branches for specific versions that receive patch releases may be created as required.

-For new developments use feature branches prefixed with "feature/" or simply use the "git flow" tool.
+For new developments use feature branches prefixed with "dev/".